$376,691Average Value$226Average Price per Sq Ft53Homes For Sale

 From a community park to water recreation and a public golf course

 Preston City Park is centrally located and has athletic courts and fields, a playground, a skate park, and a splash pad.
 The historic Oneida State Academy Community & Historical Center sits near the park.
 It is currently under renovation, with plans to become an event space.
-Folks can also practice swings across Preston Golf & Country Club's 18-hole public course.
+Residents can also practice swings across Preston Golf & Country Club's 18-hole public course.
 However, Almond notes that most spend time outdoors in the wilderness.
 Bear River offers paddling and tubing opportunities, and reservoirs to the northeast are hotspots for fishing.
 “Our favorite place to fly fish is Oneida Narrows Reservoir,” Almond says.
 Hiking trails

 The community's residential landscape spans over two centuries